 In his early career, Dimitri held winemaking positions at Schramsberg, Ernest & Julio Gallo, and Bodegas De Santo Tomas.
 In 1977, he began working as an independent consultant of viticulture and enology, consulting for such wineries as Beaulieu Vineyard, Christian Brothers, Inglenook, Franciscan, Chateau Ste.
 Michelle, Conn Creek, and the Ornellaia Estate in Italy.

 Dimitri's influence has helped create the signature style of Jarvis Estate wines.
 The use of 100% new French oak barrels reflects Dimitri’s emphasis on barrel aging and barrel fermentation.
-Dimitri is also a firm believer in sur lie aging and the use of malolactic fermentation on both red and white wines.
-Over the years, Dimitri has assembled a legacy of truly outstanding world-class wines.
+Dimitri was also a firm believer in sur lie aging and the use of malolactic fermentation on both red and white wines.
+Over the years, Dimitri has assembled a legacy of truly outstanding wines.